Erin C. Golding

 COMMITMENT AND PROFESSIONAL CREDENTIALS

-Erin currently serves on the DC Bar's Family Law Steering Committee and is a board member for the DC Academy of Collaborative Professionals.
+Erin currently serves on the DC Bar’s Family Law Steering Committee and is President of the DC Academy of Collaborative Professionals.
 Erin co-founded and helps run Third Thursdays, a free divorce workshop, and volunteers regularly at the Family Court Self-Help Center at D.C.
 Superior Court.
 She is a past President and co-founder of the Collaborative Project of Maryland and a co-founder and continuing board member of the Collaborative Project of DC.

 EDUCATION AND TRAINING